 Income is not subject to the CFC regime where the Mexican company does not control the overseas company or less than 20% of its annual income is passive income.
 For this purpose, control is that which allows the parent to decide the timing of distributions of dividends or profits.

-The withholding tax payable on interest to non-residents depends on the type of interest in a range from 4.9% to 21% for payments to banks and other financial institutions and 28% in other cases.
+The withholding tax payable on interest to non-residents depends on the type of interest in a range from 1,04% on securities and 20% in other cases.

 Royalties payable to non-residents are taxed at the following rates: